What is an assault on a federal officer?

 - (Fact 4): The acts involved physical contact with the officer or intent to commit another felony.

 Unlike simple assault, this type of assault requires physical contact between the person and the federal agent.
+To illustrate, 18 USC 111 makes it a crime to push, shove, or slap an ICE or Border Patrol Agent.

 How does the government prove the crime of Forcibly Assaulting a Federal Officer with a Deadly Weapon?